 It depends on the make and model of the chainsaw itself.
-Unfortunately, the chainsaw bars aren't standardized.
-Most manufacturers come up with their designs that may make it incompatible to interchange different brands of the chainsaw.
+Unfortunately, the chainsaw bars aren’t standardized.
+Most manufacturers come up with designs that may make it incompatible to interchange different brands of chainsaws.

 However, if you get the same specification bar that may fit in your chainsaw, then you can interchange it with a different brand.
 For example, you can order a generic brand chainsaw bar that you may be able to fit in the branded chainsaw models, such as Husqvarna or Stihl.

 Pay close attention to the tension hole and the oil holes placement.
-Unfit bar may cause severe injury or damage.
+An unfit bar may cause severe injury or damage.
 You have to be very cautious about the compatibility.

-Most chainsaw model will tell you what types of bar model it can fit.
+Most chainsaw models will tell you what types of bar models it can fit.
 As long as you follow the manufacturer-recommended specifications, you can interchange the bars.

 How Big a Tree Can a 20-inch Chainsaw Cut

 A 20-inch chainsaw means the bar has to be around 18 inches to give some clearance to the chain.
 The 16 to 18 inches bar is the average size of the bar, and a 20-inch chainsaw can cut up to 18 inches thick tree in a single stroke without changing the direction.